rafaeldevvv/tic-tac-toe/README.md

 ### CPU Implementation

 Having the system to get the winner, I had to now implement the CPU - I didn't want to have the player play against a system that places marks in random positions.
 This implementation was quite complex and I had to think a lot.
-I even wrote down my thoughts - I don't do it often, but it helps so I am going to do it more frequently - to facilitate this implementation.
+I even wrote down my thoughts - I don't do it often, but it helps, so I am going to start doing it more frequently - to facilitate this implementation.

 This was the first time I used private fields in a class to encapsulate it.

 My idea for the cpu was that it had to prioritize certain actions, that is, if it is winning then it does not need to prevent the player from winning and so on.
-So I implemented a private method called analyzeBoard that returns a an action object - yeah, I got some inspiration from the reducer approach to managing state.
+So I implemented a private method called analyzeBoard that returns an action object - yeah, I got some inspiration from the reducer approach to managing state.

 ```js
 #analyzeBoard(board, myMark) {